 - Reassure them.
 For young ones, answer all questions in simple terms, and pay attention to when they’ve had enough and want to talk about something else.
 For older kids, be honest but also focus on the positives, such as the high rate of vaccinations in adults and children, and how that reduces everyone’s risk of getting sick.

 One of the best ways to support your kids is by trying to remain positive and healthy yourself, says Dr Mullen.
 “Children pick up on cues from adults, so when you’re stressed and anxious, they look to you to see how you cope with those feelings.
 Monitor how you’re doing and practise good self-care.”

 While this might be easier said than done, especially after a long lockdown, it’s important that parents look after their own wellbeing.
 Having good sleep hygiene, including keeping all devices out of bedrooms, a healthy diet, and regular exercise can all help reduce stress and anxiety.

-If you or your kids need further support in managing the stresses and anxieties of COVID-19 or the return to school, PSYCH2U offers eligible members* access to bulk-billed video consultations with a psychologist, as well as a range of other mental health resources.
+If you or your kids need further support in managing the stresses and anxieties of COVID-19 or the return to school, PSYCH2U offers eligible members* access to online video consultations with a psychologist, as well as a range of other mental health resources.

 Signs your child might be anxious